open-risk/openNPL/docs/source/description.rst

 Architecture
 ------------
-The following describes the current architecture
+The following describes the current architecture:

 * openNPL is built on top of the Python Django framework
 * The non-performing loan template recommendations of the EBA are implemented as distinct models in the database